 - The Apollo 11 moon landing fulfilled a national goal set by US President John F Kennedy in 1961 to land a man on the Moon and return him safely to Earth before the end of the decade and effectively ended the Space Race against the Soviet Union.

 |Apollo 12||Charles “Pete” Conrad||Richard Gordon||Alan Bean||14 Nov 1969||244:36:24|

 - Apollo 12 was the second of the manned Apollo moon landings.

 - The first rocket launch attended by an incumbent US president, Richard Nixon.

 - Apollo 12 was struck twice by lightning during the first minute after launch which caused serious problems.
 John Aaron at mission control made an obscure call to switch SCE to the backup power supply which fixed the problem and avoided an aborted mission.

-- Apollo 12 landed with precision (unlike Apollo 11) in the southeastern portion of the Ocean of Storms near the site of the Surveyor 3 unmanned probe and on one of two moonwalks they visited Surveyor.
-This was the first and only time, so far, any human has encountered a probe sent to another world.
+- Apollo 12 landed on the moon, with precision, on 19 November 1969, in the southeastern portion of the Ocean of Storms, around 600 ft (183 m) from the site of the Surveyor 3 unmanned probe.
+On 20 November 1969 (the second of two EVAs) Conrad and Bean visited Surveyor III.
+This was the first, and only time so far, any human has encountered a probe sent to another world.
 They removed some parts to return to Earth.

-- Charles Conrad was shorter than Neil Armstrong which makes sense of this first words as he stepped into the lunar surface “Whoopie!
-Man, that may have been a small one for Neil, but that’s a long one for me.“
+- Pete Conrad was shorter than Neil Armstrong which makes sense of this first words as he stepped into the lunar surface:

 - They collected rocks, took photos (although Alan Bean accidentally left several rolls of exposed film on the lunar surface) and set up a nuclear-powered ALSEP station on the Moon to relay long-term data including seismicity, solar wind flux and magnetic field from the lunar surface to Earth.